 Disney’s All-Star Sports Resort

-Features 1,920 value-priced rooms in buildings festooned with larger-than-life sports icons representing surfing, basketball, tennis, baseball and football.
+The resort features 1,920 value-priced rooms in buildings festooned with larger-than-life sports icons representing surfing, basketball, tennis, baseball, and football.
 The resort opened in 1994.

 Walt Disney World transportation system is included to get you to the parks.